COVID-19 (Coronavirus) Updates

 ShipBob takes COVID-19 concerns very seriously, and we want to make sure you are aware of the steps we are taking to ensure minimal disruption to our service.
 We are monitoring and following all official guidance from the CDC, WHO, and US Department of State.

 Currently, all states where we have fulfillment centers — California, Florida, Illinois, Pennsylvania, Tennessee, and Texas — have declared a State of Emergency.
+Certain states like Texas are re-opening businesses, but for now, we are treating our entire network as one, regardless of its location, and erring on the extreme side of caution with safety and sanitation measures.

 What This Means for Our Employees